 - Clerics are the class that of course everyone picks first in an MMORPG.
 Not.
 (Unless you follow a proper guide on which class to choose – tl;dr: being in demand is great).
 Of course being the only class that can provide any decent heals at all, you are well of having one of them in your group at all times.

 In general, Aion classes are feeling more similar to what you see in EQ than in other games.
 This isn’t a big surprise, given that NCSoft‘s history and huge successes (e.g. Lineage 2), share common roots with other early MMORPGs.
 For players new to the genre this won’t make much of a difference.
 Others might need to go through the base classes first before deciding on their final class, less they end up playing one that turns out quite different than what they expected at higher levels.

 A very early video of Aion Classes shows you what the developers originally had in mind.
 Please note that this dates back to 2007 when Aion was still in its infancy and there wasn’t even that much speculation around what the game would be like.

 Since then a lot of things have happened and especially the Assassin and Ranger classes have been revised significantly during the Chinese beta.
 While every game goes through different development phases, the classes in Aion were indeed throughly tested in the beta, thus resulting in some less popular changes.
 Eventually things settled down as players adapted to new playstyles.
 In the end, NCSoft found the new class balance to be quite well received.

 I hope this gave some good points to to consider.
-After you decided on your class (and went through the extensive character creation process), I recommend you pick up this Aion Leveling Guide – it saves you a ton of time.
+After you decided on your class (and went through the extensive character creation process), I recommend you pick up one of the guides from killerguides.com – it saves you a ton of time.
 Actually quite a bit of the content can be found in forums and other websites, though I would consider having all the neat stuff complete together was definitely worth the purchase.